spiffe/spiffe/best-current-practices/Selecting_an_SVID_format.md

 * Callers must provide per-request proof of identity

 It should be noted that while WIT-SVID is an additive improvement to the token-based authentication semantics of JWT-SVID, support for proof-of-possession verificaton and handling of WIT-specific claims and concepts (such as the Workload Proof Token) needs to be implemented in both server and client applications.

+### 4.4 Heuristics

+* When TLS is available across all workloads, favour X.509-SVIDs.
+* When TLS is not available across all workloads, favour token-based SVID formats.
+  * When client library support is available, favour WIT-SVID
+  * Else, use JWT-SVID.

 ## 5. Security Considerations
 This section outlines security considerations that should be taken into account when selecting one of the SVID formats.